NVIDIA/TensorRT-LLM/README.md

   - Add example for multimodal models (BLIP with OPT or T5, LlaVA)
 * Features
   - Chunked context support (see docs/source/gpt_attention.md#chunked-context)
+  - LoRA support for C++ runtime (see docs/source/lora.md)
-  - Medusa decoding support
+  - Medusa decoding support (see examples/medusa/README.md)
     - The support is limited to Python runtime for Ampere or newer GPUs with fp16 and bf16 accuracy, and the `temperature` parameter of sampling configuration should be 0
-  - StreamingLLM support for LLaMA
+  - StreamingLLM support for LLaMA (see docs/source/gpt_attention.md#streamingllm)
+  - Support for batch manager to return logits from context and/or generation phases
+    - Include support in the Triton backend
   - Support AWQ and GPTQ for QWEN
   - Support ReduceScatter plugin
-  - The batch manager can now return logits from context and generation phases
   - Support for combining `repetition_penalty` and `presence_penalty` #274
   - Support for `frequency_penalty` #275
   - OOTB functionality support: